top of page

 Sports-Based Endurance Training

-Playing sports like football, basketball, or martial arts is another effective way to build endurance.
+Playing sports like football, basketball, tennis, boxing, martial arts, or recreational league games is another effective way to build endurance.

 • Naturally includes bursts and recovery